Applying for Car Registration in Texas

 You will need to submit proof of your current insurance policy and a vehicle inspection report when obtaining new registration materials at your county tax office.

-Download our free guide for step-by-step instructions on how to fulfill these requirements.
+Download our free guide for instructions about these requirements.

 The next step in obtaining vehicle registration records for your car, truck, minivan or SUV is submitting the necessary documents.
 You may need to provide the following documents: